-These ribs are really easy to make and are perfect for a mess-free weeknight dinner.
-Marinade the ribs up to a day in advance and just toss them on the grill when you’re ready for dinner.
-You can also marinade the ribs and freeze them up to two months in advance, how’s that for planning ahead!
+These Korean BBQ ribs are really easy to make and are perfect for a quick dinner.
+Marinate the ribs up to a day in advance and just toss them on the grill when you’re ready for dinner.
+You can also marinate the ribs and freeze them up to two months.
+How’s that for planning ahead?

 - 3 garlic cloves (minced)